 At the end of the day your professors, advisors, etc. want to have a quality and productive relationship with you.
 While you can be friendly with them, you should always strive to maintain a professionalism relationship.
 Your polite and professional manner will go a long way in getting you the help or networking that you are looking for!

-Remember, at some point you will want a letter of recommendation.
+Remember, at some point you may want a letter of recommendation.
 The person asking WILL ask about your communication skills and abilities.
 You will not want a recommendation from someone you sent that first email example to.

 Email Etiquette